pbreheny/plmmr/README.md

   - `gh_pages` is where we are keeping all the documentation for `plmmr`

-  - `sign_flip` is an **archived** branch where we have examined the issues caused by +/- signs being flipped as part of truncated SVD.

   - `gwas_scale` is an **archived** branch that contains the development version of the package I used to run my dissertation analysis.
+Will delete this eventually.